cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Netfilter_-_ACLs/Filtering_Learned_MAC_Addresses.md

 author: Unknown
 weight: 309
 pageID: 8362575
+aliases:
+ - /old/Filtering_Learned_MAC_Addresses.html
 ---
 # Filtering Learned MAC Addresses

-On Broadcom switches, a MAC address is learned on a bridge regardless of whether or not a received packet is dropped by an [ACL](Netfilter_-_ACLs.html).
+On Broadcom switches, a MAC address is learned on a bridge regardless of whether or not a received packet is dropped by an [ACL](/old/Netfilter_-_ACLs.html).
 This is due to how the hardware learns MAC addresses and occurs before the ACL lookup.
 This can be a security or resource problem as the MAC address table has the potential to get filled with bogus MAC addresses; a malfunctioning host, network error, loop, or malicious attack on a shared layer 2 platform can create an outage for other hosts if the same MAC address is learned on another port.

 To prevent this from happening, Cumulus Linux filters frames before MAC